mmcachran/square1-global-docker/README.md

 #### Macro Goals
 - Make sq1 easy to install and use, by abstracting a lot of the manual effort into simple commands.
 - Make the confusion of global/local docker projects go away.
-- Make spinning up new pro
+- Make spinning up new project automated and as painless as possible.

 #### General
 - Should be easy to install, with the most minimum requirements as possible.